jasonherrboldt/MusicOrganizer/README.md

 ###Take It For A Spin

-* Make sure you have Git and Java 8 installed locally.
+* Make sure you have Git and the Java 8 SDK installed locally.
 * Click Clone or download and copy the clone URL.
 * Open a terminal window and navigate to a directory in your computer.
 * $git clone [CLONE_URL]